barvian/thesis/paper.md

 	</li>
 	<li>
 		<h6>Coping statements exercise</h6>
-		<p>This is the simplest yet most helpful exercise for anxious mental states.
-It displays a list of coping statements, taken mostly from Bourne {% include c.html r=0 a=false p="417-418" %}, that the user is encouraged to mentally repeat to create a feeling of acceptance, noting how the instinct to resist an anxious episode only makes it more unpleasant.
+		<p>This is the simplest yet most beneficial exercise for anxious mental states.
+It displays a list of coping statements, taken mostly from Bourne {% include c.html r=0 a=false p="417-418" %}, that the user is encouraged to mentally repeat to create a feeling of acceptance, understanding that the instinct to resist an anxious episode only makes it more unpleasant.
 The user can scroll this list freely and focus on any statement that he/she finds most relevant.</p>
 		{% include f.html f=32 %}
 		<p>Due to its importance in these scenarios, it's always the first exercise whenever the user chooses the most anxious mood in the picker.</p>
 	</li>